Fire and rescue services

 More information:

-Petty crime includes:
+Petty crimes includes:

 Thieves are very active during the peak summer tourist season.
 They target: